 Extensor indicis: Extension of 2nd finger

-MCP: metacarpophalangeal joint, ªInnervated by the anterior interosseous nerve, *Brachialis is innervated by both the musculocutaneous and radial nerves, **Flexor pollicis brevis is innervated by both the medial and ulnar nerves.
+MCP: metacarpophalangeal joint, ªInnervated by the anterior interosseous nerve, *Brachialis is innervated by both the musculocutaneous and radial nerves, **Flexor pollicis brevis is innervated by both the median and ulnar nerves.

 Brachial Plexus Syndromes